• Skip to primary navigation

 Can red skinned potatoes be mashed?

 Red skinned potatoes are naturally creamy and waxy, so they are a great potato for mashing.
+Combine them with half & half, garlic, and butter for a delicious side dish.

-How long do I boil my potatoes?
+How long do you boil red potatoes for mashed potatoes?

-For this amount of potatoes (which serves around 6 people), you should boil them 10-12 minutes.
+For this amount of mashed potatoes (which serves around 6 people), you should boil them 10-12 minutes.
 Don’t over boil or your potatoes will turn gummy.

-🍽 Related Recipes
+🍽 More Holiday Recipes

-• Easy Vegetarian Mushroom Stuffing
+Easy Vegetarian Mushroom Stuffing

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating below and/or a review in the comments section further down the page.
-You can also stay in touch with us through social media by following us on Instagram, Pinterest, and Facebook or by subscribing to our newsletter.
+You can also stay in touch with us through social media by following us on Instagram, Pinterest, TikTok, and Facebook.

-Red Skin Mashed Potatoes with Garlic
+Garlic Red Skin Mashed Potatoes Recipe

 Author: MaryAnne

-5 from 3 votes
+5 from 5 votes

 Print Recipe Pin Recipe

-Prep Time 8 mins
+Prep Time 8 minutes mins

-Cook Time 12 mins
+Cook Time 12 minutes mins

-Total Time 20 mins
+Total Time 20 minutes mins

 Course Side Dish